-During the year ended June 30, 2022, the Town implemented the provisions of GASB Statement No. 87, Leases.
-This Statement increases the usefulness of the financial statements by requiring recognition of certain lease assets and liabilities for leases that previously were classified as operating leases.
-The statement establishes a single model for lease accounting based on the foundational principle that leases are financings of the right to use an underlying asset.
-Under this Statement, a lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
-The Town's analysis of contracts and agreements in effect at the beginning of the year resulted in no changes to beginning balances reported in the financial statements due to the implementation of this standard.
+During the year ended June 30, 2023, the Town implemented the provisions of GASB Statement No. 96, Subscription-Based Information Technology Arrangements (SBITAs).
+This Statement increases the usefulness of the financial statements by requiring the recognition of certain assets and liabilities for SBITAs.
+This Statement also requires a government to disclose essential information about the arrangement.
+The Town's analysis of SBITAs in effect at the beginning of the year resulted in no changes to beginning balances reported in the financial statements due to the implementation of this standard.